 Graduate Campus Deliveries and Returns

-Graduate students may have library materials delivered directly to the Admissions Office located in Rogers Hall 202.
+Graduate students may have library materials delivered directly to the bookshelves located in York Graduate Center Commons.
 Find an item using the library catalog, click the “Request” button and follow the instructions.

 Faculty and staff may have library materials delivered daily directly to the program workroom located in Rogers Hall.
-Find an item using the library catalog, click the “Request” button and follow the instructions to have your item delivered to Rogers Hall.
-It will be shipped to the Admissions Office (Rogers 202), then distributed to your program workroom by graduate school staff.
+Find an item using the library catalog, click the “Request” button and follow the instructions to have your item delivered to the Graduate Campus.
+It will be delivered to the bookshelves located in York Graduate Center Commons.